Ukraine says Russia plans to retaliate for deadly strike on military base with "prolonged" drone attack

 "We have information that Russia is planning a prolonged attack by [exploding drones]" Zelenskyy said Monday in his nightly address.
 He said Russia's goal was "exhausting our people, our air defense, our energy sector," but that Ukraine must keep fighting back.

 63 people were killed in the New Year's attack, Russia's defense ministry said in a rare admission of military loss.
 The ministry said Ukraine fired six rockets from a HIMARS multiple rocket launch system, two of which were shot down.
-A U.S. official with knowledge of the strike confirmed to CBS News that American-supplied HIMARS systems were used in the attack on the base.
+A knowledgeable official confirmed to CBS News that American-supplied HIMARS systems were used in the attack on the base.

 Ukraine initially claimed the death toll from the attack was much higher than the figure reported by Russia.
 The Strategic Communications Directorate of Ukraine's Armed Forces said Sunday at least 400 Russian soldiers were killed and 300 were injured in one of the deadliest Ukrainian strikes on Russian forces since the start of the war nearly a year ago.
-An American official told CBS News the true death toll was likely somewhere between the figures offered by Ukraine and Russia.
+An official told CBS News the true death toll was likely somewhere between the figures offered by Ukraine and Russia.

 "On the one hand, they don't like to ever admit to taking military casualties.
 On the other hand, by publicizing these numbers and keeping them relatively high but not admitting to the full amount, they can instead try to rally public support," Jeff Hawn, a Russia expert at the London School of Economics, told CBS News' Ian Lee.